Elements of Organizational Culture That Matter Most for Employees

-An intentional program, supported with a digital platform like Inspirus Connects, helps you tap into the powerful motivators of connection and belonging to foster an organizational culture that exceeds expectations.
+An intentional program, supported by a digital platform like Inspirus Connects, helps you tap into the powerful motivators of connection and belonging to foster an organizational culture that exceeds expectations.

 Think about a great boss, mentor or teacher you’ve had in your life.
 There’s a reason why they are so memorable: someone who truly guides and supports you can make all the difference in your trajectory.

 The same is true at an organizational level.
-Leadership style shapes company’s culture day in and day out.
-That’s because managers and other leaders are often the nerve center for engagement, recognition and empathy in the workplace.
+Leadership style shapes a company’s culture day in and day out.
+That’s because managers and other leaders are often the nerve center for engagement, recognition, and empathy in the workplace.

 If you are looking to change your organizational culture, one of the best places to start is with communication.